kinnison/linkdoku/components/ts-cs-header.md

 that you have received permission from the author of the content.

-In uploading any content, puzzle, comment, or otherwise, you are granting the Linkdoku project the right to retain and to re-publish the content, via the Linkdoku websites and APIs, given the above conditions.
+In uploading any content, puzzle, comment, or otherwise, you are granting the Linkdoku project a worldwide non-exclusive licence to retain and to re-publish the content, via the Linkdoku websites and APIs, given the above conditions.

 > **Important:** If you believe that Linkdoku is distributing content which you own but
 > for which you did not grant the above then please treat that as a